wcarman1/Netbox-Network-Scanner-API/README.md

-  -h, --help       show this help message and exit --ip IP          Scan a single IP (e.g. 10.0.0.5) --prefix PREFIX  Scan a prefix (e.g. 10.0.0.0/24) --auto           Scan all prefixes with cf scan_enabled=true
+  -h, --help       show this help message and exit --ip IP          Scan a single IP (e.g. 10.0.0.5) --prefix PREFIX  Scan a prefix (e.g. 10.0.0.0/24) --auto           Scan all prefixes in NetBox with custom field scan_enabled=true
 ```
 --auto queries Netbox for all Prefixes with Host Discovery set to True and scans those prefixes.
 You can uses this as a cron task: (scan every 2 hours)